ANTIAIRCRAFT GUNS PART 3:

 Ammunition types:

-HE (projectile 6,5 kg), AP-T (projectile 6,5 kg)
+HE (projectile 6,5 kg), APC-T (projectile 6,5 kg)(*)

-Finnish use: 9 static guns intended for Siam (Thailand) bought during Winter War from Sweden.
+Finnish use: 9 fixed guns intended for Siam (Thailand) bought during Winter War from Sweden.
 The guns arrived in February of 1940 and two of the three planned (3-gun) AA-gun batteries armed with these guns were operational before Winter War ended.
 During Winter War and Continuation War these guns were used in home-front air-defence.

-Siam (nowadays known as Thailand) was among countries that had ordered these guns from Bofors.
-Siamese Royal Navy had intended the guns for their submarines.
-When Winter War started Finland needed immediately all antiaircraft-guns it could get.
-That time Swedes had 9 of these guns, which Siam had ordered, but they had not yet been delivered.
-In city of Turku the circular letter from Ministry of Defence had inspired citizens to form "Turun Kodinpuolustustoimikunta" ("Home-defence committee of Turku"), which started organising acquiring of anti-aircraft weaponry to defence of their city.
+Siam (nowadays Thailand) was among countries that had ordered guns of this type from Bofors before World War 2.
+Siamese Royal Navy had intended using them to equip their submarines.
+When Winter War started Finland needed immediately as many antiaircraft-guns it could buy.
+That time the Swedes had nine of these guns, which had been ordered by Siam, but had not yet been delivered.
+In city of Turku the circular letter from Ministry of Defence had inspired private citizens to form Turun Kodinpuolustustoimikunta (Home-defence committee of Turku), which started organising financing for acquiring of anti-aircraft weapons for defending of their city.
 Besides official channels the committee was blessed with some serious unofficial contacts.
-These unofficial contacts included wealthy industrialist Hans von Rettig, who was personal friend with Swedish King Gustav V. The King stopped the delivery of these nine guns to Siam and after some diplomacy they were sold to Finland instead.
-The 9 guns arrived in February of 1940 and were issued in air-defence of Turku, but only two (60th and 61st Heavy Static AA-Gun Batteries) of the three planned (3-gun) batteries were ready for action when Winter War ended.
-The third battery (62nd Heavy Static AA-Gun Battery) was completed few days after Winter War had ended in March of 1940.
-Two of these Heavy antiaircraft-gun Batteries remained in Turku also whole duration of Continuation War.
-Also the third Battery spent most of the war in there.
-Summer of 1944 it was relocated to Santahamina military base in Helsinki.
-As they had been intended for submarines, when the guns arrived they had sights intended only for shooting surface targets, something which the Finns fixed immediately.
-Originally these guns arrived with Swedish M/30 Äldre mechanical fire control computer, but this Äldre FC-computer proved so outdated that during Continuation War Finnish made Juhasz-Gamma were used with them instead.
-After World War 2 the guns were used first used by air defence, then by Finnish Navy and finally transferred to coastal artillery in early 1970's.
-With the coastal artillery they remained in training use until year 1978.
-The three 76/48 28 LT naval guns, that Finnish Navy had in its submarines Vetehinen, Vesihiisi and Iki-Turso, were otherwise similar but were in 76.2-mm calibre.
-However, also 75 ItK/30 guns ended their career with Finnish military in 76.2-mm calibre, as they were modified to that calibre for ammunition compatibility after World War 2.
+These unofficial contacts included wealthy Finnish industrialist Hans von Rettig, who was a personal friend of Swedish King Gustav V. The Swedish King stopped the delivery of those nine guns to Thailand and after some diplomacy Bofors sold them to Finland.
+They arrived to Finland in February of 1940 and were issued in air-defence of Turku, but preparations such like building concrete gun pits and training personnel took it time.
+Hence only two (60th and 61st Heavy Fixed AA-Gun Batteries) of the three planned (3-gun) batteries were ready for action when Winter War ended.
+The third battery (62nd Heavy Fixed AA-Gun Battery) was completed few days after Winter War had ended in March of 1940.
+Two of these heavy antiaircraft-gun batteries remained in Turku for whole duration of Continuation War.
+Also the third Battery spent most of the war in there, but in summer of 1944 it was transferred to Santahamina military base in Helsinki.
+As these guns had been originally intended for submarines, when they arrived to Finland they had been equipped with sights intended only for shooting surface targets.
+This was something which the Finns fixed immediately.
+They were also delivered with Swedish M/30 Äldre mechanical fire control computers, which proved so outdated that during Continuation War they were replaced with Finnish made Juhasz-Gamma were mechanical fire control computers.
+After World War 2 the guns were used first used by air defence, later they were transferred to Finnish Navy and finally to coastal artillery in early 1970's.
+Coastal artillery used them for training until year 1978.
+The three 76/48 28 LT naval guns, that Finnish Navy had in its submarines Vetehinen, Vesihiisi and Iku-Turso, were otherwise similar to these guns, but were in 76.2-mm calibre.
+However, also 75 ItK/30 guns ended their career with Finnish military in 76.2-mm calibre, because after World War 2 they were modified to that calibre for purpose of simplifying ammunition supply.

 75 ItK/37 SK, Skoda